 ENTRY / EXIT REQUIREMENTS FOR U.S. CITIZENS: You need a passport to visit Croatia.
+The U.S passport should be valid for at least three months after the date of planned departure.
 You don't need a visa if you are a U.S. passport holder coming for tourist or business trips of less than 90 days within a six-month period.
 Visit the Embassy of Croatia website for the most current visa information.

 All foreign citizens must register with the local police within 24 hours of arrival and inform them of any change in their address.
 If you are staying in a hotel or in accommodations rented through an accommodation company, the hotelier or accommodation company will register you automatically.
 Failure to register is a misdemeanor offense; some U.S. citizens have been fined for failing to register.

 U.S. citizens already in Croatia who wish to remain in Croatia for more than 90 days must obtain a temporary residence permit.
 Please note that the first temporary stay permit must be obtained from the Croatian Embassy or Consulate in the United States.